 Turbine engines are used for a variety of purposes on drilling rigs.
 Large turbine engines can be used for both stationary and mobile electric power generation.
 Smaller turbine engines are frequently used to power hydraulic fracturing pumps.
 As these engines are highly configurable, they are well suited to use a wide variety of combustible fuels.
 Turbine engines are capable of dedicated natural gas configurations.

 Diesel – conventional, dual fuel, and dedicated gas

 5 Engine fuels

-As the exploration and production of natural gas resources has increased, the idea of fueling drilling rigs with field gas, CNG, or LNG has grown in prominence and viability.
+As the exploration and production of natural gas resources have increased, the idea of fueling drilling rigs with field gas, CNG, or LNG has grown in prominence and viability.
 Diesel fuel remains the dominant energy source for drilling rig engines.
-Yet the data indicates significant cost benefits and emission reductions for adopters of natural gas fueled drilling engines.
-Following initial success and growing adoptions of natural gas fuel sources, many pioneering companies have emerged to provide LNG to onshore and offshore drilling operations.
+Yet the data indicate significant cost benefits and emission reductions for adopters of natural gas-fueled drilling engines.
+Following the initial success and growing adoptions of natural gas fuel sources, many pioneering companies have emerged to provide LNG to onshore and offshore drilling operations.

 5.1 Diesel fueled drilling rigs

 Fueling drilling rig engines with diesel fuel is the conventional way, with sound reason.
 The diesel engine was designed to operate at peak output and efficiency with it.
 As the standby fuel for generations, systems and processes to transport, store, and use diesel are well established.
 Marginally, diesel outperforms levels of energy production that dual-fuel retrofits.
 Despite the obvious benefits of diesel fuel, there are significant upsides for operators that adopt natural gas fueled drilling rigs.